PID Controller Tuning & Advanced Process Control Techniques

-Due to increased demand, we are offering this class virtually, with real-time delivery in a live, interactive format.
+Due to increased demand, we are offering classes virtually, with real-time delivery in a live, interactive format.
 You can communicate with our instructor and collaborate with fellow learners just like in a traditional classroom setting.
-Same course.
-Same instructor.
-Just online.

 Course is designed for engineers and technicians and includes basic terminology and building blocks of process control and advanced process control techniques.
 The course consists of classroom and lab time.
 Attendees will use software tools to tune loops and implement advanced controls.